mubtAAhij/DragonSync-iOS/README.md

   ![image](https://github.com/user-attachments/assets/daf1f020-b852-40e9-be95-dcc3d02371af)

+- **Detect the Undetectable:**

+  *SDR-Powered Drone Detection & Decoding with WarDragon Pro.
+Support for Ocusync and other difficult signals*

+  OcuSync's advanced frequency-hopping and encrypted communication make it nearly invisible to standard detection tools.
+By leveraging SDR, this app decodes even the most resilient protocols, including OcuSync, for unmatched drone detection.

 - **Seamless WarDragon Integration**
   Designed to work flawlessly with the WarDragon DragonOS platform directly over ZMQ or broader applications with Multicast.
 A unified and user-friendly experience out of the box.